Pyomo/pyomo/doc/OnlineDocs/principles.rst

 Commitment to Published APIs
 ++++++++++++++++++++++++++++

-If functionality is published in the most recent edition of the Pyomo book [PyomoBookIII]_ ("The Book") and corresponding examples, we treat that as a public API commitment.
+We treat functionality and examples published in the most recent edition of the Pyomo book [PyomoBookIII]_ ("The Book") as our public API commitment.
 The interfaces and APIs appearing in The Book will be supported (although possibly in a deprecated form) until the next major Pyomo release, which will generally coincide with a new edition of the book.